-AN ACT concerning workers compensation; relating to costs of treatment by an injured employee's healthcare provider; amending K.S.A.
-2018 Supp.
+AN ACT concerning workers compensation; authorizing injured workers to designate a healthcare provider for care thereunder; requiring an employer to provide such services; amending K.S.A.
+2020 Supp.
 44-510h and repealing the existing section.

 Be it enacted by the Legislature of the State of Kansas: